-37.DO VICTIMS OF GENDER-BASED VIOLENCE, INCLUDING FGM SURVIVORS, ENJOY MORE RIGHTS COMPARED TO VICTIMS OF OTHER CRIMES?
+37. DO VICTIMS OF GENDER-BASED VIOLENCE, INCLUDING FGM SURVIVORS, ENJOY MORE RIGHTS COMPARED TO VICTIMS OF OTHER CRIMES?

-Member States must carry out a case-by-case approach and timely individual assessments, which must take into account the personal characteristics of the victim, as well as
+FGM survivors, and even more so girls, fall under the definition of "vulnerable victims", since, as victims of gender-based violence, they experience a high rate of secondary and repeat victimization, intimidation and retaliation.
+Member States must carry out a case-by-case approach and timely individual assessments, 30 which must take into account the personal characteristics of the victim", as well as the type or nature and circumstances of the crime^{III}.

-A two-step procedure of individual assessment aims at identifying victims with special needs and the appropriate measure to address them.
+Atwo-step procedure of individual assessment aims at identifying victims with special needs and the appropriate measure to address them.
 Without prioritizing any specific category of victims, the Directive pays particular attention to vulnerable victims, identified as such according to the harm they have suffered and the potential bias motive of the crime perpetrated against them.
 These victims benefit from special protection measures.